-• Under ERA-NET Plus actions, the Commission provides an incentive to the organisation of joint calls between national or regional research programmes by 'topping-up' joint trans-national funding with Community funding.
+- ERA-NETs and other coordination actions launched under FP6 wishing to submit a follow-up proposal under FP7 have to propose a strong coordination action focusing directly on steps three and four, in order to achieve mutual opening and trans-national research via joint/common calls, joint/common programmes or, if appropriate, other joint trans-national actions.
+New coordination actions, which address new topics and without any experience from FP6, should address at least the first three steps, but are encouraged to aim at the 'four step approach', as described above. - Under ERA-NET Plus actions, the Commission provides an incentive to the organisation of joint calls between national or regional research programmes by 'topping-up' joint trans-national funding with Community funding.
 These joint calls will entail the award of grants to third parties participating in calls for proposals launched under the ERA-NET Plus actions.
 These actions require programme owners or programme managers from at least 5 different Member or Associated States to plan a single joint call with a clear financial commitment from the participating national or regional research programmes.
-Full details of the ERA-NET Plus scheme are given in Annex IV of the Work Programme.
+Full details of the ERA-NET Plus scheme are given in Annex 4 of the Cooperation work programme.